Medicare Part D Enrollees May Pay Less for These 10 Drugs

 Local Elder Law Attorneys in Your City

-Although enrolling in Part D is optional in most cases, those who do not enroll when they first become eligible may face a late enrollment penalty.
+Signing up for Part D benefits is optional in most cases.
+However, those who do not enroll when they first become eligible may face a late enrollment penalty.
 Seniors first become eligible three months before the month in which they turn 65.
-This is when an individual’s Initial Enrollment Period for Medicare begins.
+This is when one’s Initial Enrollment Period for Medicare begins.

 If you instead choose to sign up for a Medicare Advantage plan, most will include prescription drug coverage.